w3c/wai-intro-wcag/content/new-in-22.md

 ### 3.2.6 Consistent Help (A)
 <blockquote class="sc">
-  <p>For each <a href="#dfn-web-page-s" class="internalDFN" data-link-type="dfn">web page</a> within a <a href="#dfn-set-of-web-pages" class="internalDFN" data-link-type="dfn">set of web pages</a> that provides one or more of the following ways of finding help, access to at least one form of help is included in the same relative order on each page:</p>
+  <p>For each <a href="https://www.w3.org/TR/WCAG22/#dfn-web-page-s" class="internalDFN" data-link-type="dfn">web page</a> within a <a href="https://www.w3.org/TR/WCAG22/#dfn-set-of-web-pages" class="internalDFN" data-link-type="dfn">set of web pages</a> that provides one or more of the following ways of finding help, access to at least one form of help is included in the same relative order on each page:</p>
   <ul>
     <li>Human contact details;</li>
     <li>Human contact mechanism;</li>